Documentation Index

 Log Retention

-Connection log retention is controlled by the organization setting.
-By default, connection logs are retained for 0 days (disabled).Connection logs can generate significant data volume depending on session churn and traffic.
+Network log retention is controlled by the organization setting.
+By default, network logs are retained for 0 days (disabled).Network logs can generate significant data volume depending on session churn and traffic.
 Consider your storage capacity when configuring retention periods.